-As part of the Source Water Assessment Program (SWAP), DEP conducted assessments of our drinking water sources in 2002 for the purpose of determining the susceptibility of each drinking water source to potential contamination.
-The assessment susceptibility for Milford water was reported to be high based on the presence of at least one high-threat land use within our protective areas.
-The complete SWAP report is available at the company's office and online at www.mass.gov/lists/sourcewater-assessment-and-protection-swap-program-documents.
+A s part of the Source Water Assessment Program (SWAP), DEP conducted assessments of our drinking water sources in 2002 for the purpose of determining susceptibility of each drinking water source to potential contamination.
+The assessment susceptibility for Milford Water was reported to be high based upon the presence of at least one highthreat land use within our protective areas.
+The complete SWAP report is available at the department office and online at www.mass.gov/lists/source-water-assessment-andprotection-swap-program-documents water provided by public water systems.
+The Food and Drug Administration (FDA) and Massachusetts Department of Public Health regulations establish limits for contaminants in bottled water that must provide the same protection for public health.